eguzmanleano30/Business_Analysis/README.md

 **Explanation of research question**

 This research question investigates the factors contributing to the level of customer love for products available on Sephora’s website.
 The dependent variable, ‘love,’ represents the number of people who love a particular product, indicating customer satisfaction and affinity towards the product.

+## Method Section.

+### Exploratory Data Analysis (EDA)
+Before developing any business or data analysis, the Sephora website's data will be examined to uncover patterns, detect anomalies, and gain insights through visualizations and summary statistics.
+Data transformation will ensure the data is clean and properly formatted, enabling accurate and meaningful analysis.